What is Cybersecurity Threats?

 Internal Threats

-Access to sensitive resources should only be granted to people who truly need it in order to protect yourself from insider threats.
+Access to sensitive resources should only be granted to people who truly need it in order to protect themselves from insider threats.
 To do this, Privileged Access Management (PAM) security is helpful.

 Ransomware Attacks